zimoykin/library-pkg/libs/redis/README.md

-This is module of nestjs app is using to subscribe and publish message on redis
+This is module of nestjs app is using to subscribe and publish message on redis, or use cache if it needs

 ## Installation